AnacletoLAB/grape/README.rst

 ===================================
 |pip| |downloads|

+`GraPE`_ (*Graph Processing and Embedding*) is a fast graph processing and embedding library, designed to scale with big graphs and to run on both off-the-shelf laptop and desktop computers and High Performance Computing clusters of workstations.

-`GraPE`_ is a fast graph processing and embedding library, composed of two main modules: `Ensmallen`_ and `Embiggen`_, that are able to efficiently scale with big graphs using parallel computation and efficient data structures.
+composed of two main modules: `Ensmallen`_ and `Embiggen`_, that are able to efficiently scale with big graphs using parallel computation and efficient data structures.

 `Ensmallen`_ efficiently loads big graphs and executes graph processing operations including large-scale first and second-order random walks, improving upon the performance of current state-of-the-art graph processing libraries by one to four orders of magnitude.